10 Best Wild Camping Spots in the UK

 Wild camping in the Lake District

-If you ask an English hiker what’s his or her favourite place to hike in England, a lot will probably tell you that it’s the Lake District.
-Situated about 100 miles north of Manchester, in North West England, this mountainous region is well-known for its sensational lakes, fells, and forests and is, therefore, an extremely popular holiday destination.
+If you ask an English hiker what’s his or her most favorite place to hike in England, a lot will probably tell you that it’s the Lake District.
+Situated about 100 miles north of Manchester, in North West England, this mountainous region is well-known for its sensational lakes, fells, and forests, and is, therefore, an extremely popular holiday destination.

 5. The Brecon Beacons, Wales